 Incoming Material Sampling and Testing

-- Supplier or manufacturer should provide evidence that specifications meet as per evaluation.
+- Suppliers and manufacturers should provide evidence that specifications are met as per evaluation.
 Also, regular verification of the Certificate of Analysis (COA) should be performed for reliability.

 - Sampling methods and samples should represent a complete batch with sampling locations, the number of containers, and sampling quantity.
 For this, a proper sampling plan should be in place considering criticality, quality, variations, and analysis quantity.